Easy Clam Chowder | New England Style

 Here’s what it looks like before you ladle it out to your chowder-loving tribe.

-Voila!
-You are done.
-Now all you need to do is serve it and eat it all up. 🙂
+Now all you need to do is serve it and enjoy it.

 And the clam chowder from above.
 Do you see my reflection in one of the spoons.